jo-ooo-ooo/jo-ooo-ooo/README.md

 I'm a PM exploring what's possible when AI meets real human problems.

-After 7+ years focused on growth, monetization, and customer-facing products, I'm now trying to build things.
+I have 7+ years of PM experience working on growth, monetization, and customer-facing products - collaborating with engineering teams and talking to users.
+Now I'm using AI to build side projects that solve real problems.

 This GitHub is my playground for trying things out, breaking things, and learning by doing.

 What drives me: Humans are amazing.
 The spontaneity, irrationality, and creativity are what make human different from machines.
 I'm interested in building AI tools that work with that messiness, not against it.